 Analytics keys are associated with Flare HTML5 targets.
-You can create and edit these keys either in Flare or on Central.
-To do this, you must have the permission on Central to "Manage Output Analytics Keys" (see the Central online Help).
+You can create and edit these keys either in Flare Desktop or in Flare Online.
+To do this, you must have the permission in Flare Online to "Manage Output Analytics Keys" (see the documentation for Flare Online).

-How to Create or Edit an Analytics Key in Flare
+How to Create or Edit an Analytics Key in Flare Desktop

 - 1. Open an HTML5 target. - 2.
 Select the Analytics tab. - 3.
-From the Provider field, select Central. - 4.
-If you are not yet logged in to Central, click Login.
+From the Provider field, select Flare Online. - 4.
+If you are not yet logged in to Flare Online, click Login.
 Then complete the fields in the dialog and click OK. - 5.
-From the Central License field, choose your license. - 6.
-Next to the Key field, click Create.

-If you already have a key that you want to edit, select it from the drop-down, then click Edit.
+From the Flare Online License field, choose your license. - Next to the Key field, click Create.
+If you already have a key that you want to edit, select it from the drop-down, then click Edit. - 7.
+Enter a name for the key and an optional description, then click OK. - 8.
+Click lato save your work.